 Employment Outlook and Salary Information

-Using data from the U.S. Bureau of Labor Statistics, O*Net Online reported that the median annual wage for all other computer occupations (which includes video game designers was $85,240 in 2015.
-Employment was expected to grow two to four percent between 2014 and 2024, which is slower than the national average.
+Using data from the U.S. Bureau of Labor Statistics, O*Net Online reported that the median annual wage for all other computer occupations (which includes video game designers was $90,270 in 2018.
+Employment was expected to grow five to nine percent between 2018 and 2028, which is as fast as the national average.

 Continuing Education Information